-- The dataset provides information on whether the menu item appears on a kids menu, is offered only regionally or as part of a limited-time offer, or is meant to be shared.
+- Provides descriptive information, such as whether an item appears on a kids menu, is offered only regionally or as part of a limited-time offer, or is meant to be shared.

-- Provides date-stamped nutrition data on 35,000+ menu items available at 66 of the largest restaurant chains.
+- Provides date-stamped nutrition data on 150,000+ menu items available at 150+ of the largest restaurant chains.
 Data are obtained from the restaurant websites.
-The nutritional content of menu items can be compared over time.

-To collect nutrition data about menu items in the largest restaurant chains in the United States in a way that is easy to search and analyze.
+To share nutrition data from the largest restaurant chains in the United States in a way that is easy to search and analyze.

 Menu items from the largest chain restaurants in the United States.

-MenuStat was built by the New York City Department of Health and Mental Hygiene, with funding in part from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.
+MenuStat was built and is maintained by the New York City Department of Health and Mental Hygiene, with funding in part from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.

 For questions, contact MenuStat@health.nyc.gov.

 Longitudinal.
 MenuStat currently includes data from 2012, 2013, 2014, and 2015.
 Data are collected annually in January and posted online later in that year.
 The following nutrition data were collected from restaurant websites: menu item name; serving size; servings per item; calories; total fat; saturated fat; trans fat; sodium; potassium; cholesterol; carbohydrates; dietary fiber; sugar; and protein.
-Other descriptive features were collected, such as whether an item appears on a kids menu, is meant to be shared, or is a limited-time offer or region-specific.
+Other descriptive features were coded, such as whether an item appears on a kids menu, is meant to be shared, or is a limited-time offer or region-specific.
 Whether an item contains alcohol, is on the breakfast menu, or contains meat, poultry or seafood is also available.
 A codebook of data completeness by year is available on the website.

-Approximately 35,000 menu items in 2012 and 2013 from 66 restaurant chains.
-The sample size will increase as additional restaurants are added over time.
+Approximately 150,000+ menu items from 150+ restaurant chains.
+The sample size will increase with annual updates.

 Data Access and Cost

-Data can be exported with the MenuStat query tool
+Data can be exported from the MenuStat results page.